anand-kashyap/angular-auth/projects/anand-kashyap/ng-rxform/README.md

-# NgRxform
+# Ng-rxform
-Dynamic Reactive forms for Angular 6+ - easy to use, dev friendly and noob proof.
+Dynamic Reactive forms for Angular 6+.
+Easy to use, dev friendly and noob proof.

 ## Features
 - Bootstrap 4 design form